awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/neurips-2017-transformer-kor.md

 ---
-description: Ashish Vaswani et al. / Attention Is All You Need / NeurIPS 2017
+description: Vaswani et al. / Attention Is All You Need / NeurIPS 2017
 ---

 # Attention Is all You Need \[KOR\]